Is it worth insulating your garage? It depends. Get the scoop in this comprehensive guide.

 Keep in mind that, depending on where you live, there may be both income-based and non-income based insulation rebate programs in your area.

-Energy-efficiency rebates can help reduce your overall garage insulation costs.
-Checkout the Energy Star Rebate Finder to see what’s available in your area.
+Energy efficiency rebates can help reduce your overall garage insulation costs.

-Rebates all sound good… but what if there was a way to get the project done (for ZERO or very little upfront cost) and pay for the work done based on the rate of energy you save each month?
+Rebates all sound good… but what if there was a way to get the project done and pay for the work in a way that works best for your budget—and with an energy-savings guarantee?